 15 We consider the internal board monitoring busyness by board internal committees.
-The outside directorship is not a popular phenomenon in the GCC (TNI 2008 survey).

-effectiveness in performing their role in the advisory committee.
-They find that busy directors sitting on internal board monitoring committees (audit committee, remuneration, compensation and corporate governance), limit their ability to perform in board strategic and planning committees.
+The outside directorship is not a popular phenomenon in the effectiveness in performing their role in the advisory committee.
+They find that busy directors sitting on internal board monitoring committees (audit remuneration, compensation corporate governance), limit their ability to perform in board strategic and planning committees.
 Specifically, they argue that independent directors are assigned multiple oversight tasks; hence, they are overcommitted in an advisory role.
 In this study, we extend this line of argument by suggesting that the voluntary formation of an additional monitoring committee such as the RC will increase the internal board's oversight workload and thereby, limit directors' abilities in effectively discharging their duties in monitoring committees.
-While Jiraporn et al. (2009) suggest that board members external directorship significantly explains the AC assignments, they also conclude that the relationship between the number of external directorship and audit committee assignments are non-linearly related.
+While Jiraporn et al. (2009) suggest that board members external directorship significantly explains assignments, they also conclude that relationship between the number of external directorship and audit committee assignments are non-linearly related.